-As this article is about satellite dishes, you can definitely use the mast that holds your TV satellite dish and the already-installed grounded coax cables to speed up the process of setting up an HDTV antenna, which will allow you to watch TV channels for free.
+However, you can use the mast that holds your TV satellite dish and the already-installed grounded coax cables to speed up the process of setting up an HDTV antenna, which will allow you to watch TV channels for free.

 This means you can skip several steps that would otherwise be required if you had to add the outdoor TV antenna on its own.

-The presence of a mounted satellite dish on the roof will actually be an advantage when it comes to getting started with an HDTV antenna.
+The presence of a mounted satellite dish on the roof is an advantage when it comes to getting started with an HDTV antenna.